opf/openproject/docs/faq/README.md

 Our minimum plan for the Enterprise cloud edition and Enterprise on-premises edition is five users.
 Our pricing scheme covers three subscription options: Community Edition ($0), Enterprise cloud (€4.95/member/month or approximately $5.60/member/month), and Enterprise on-premises (€5.95/member/month or approximately $6.73/member/month).
 We recommend to start the [Community version](https://www.openproject.org/download-and-installation/) free of charge if the five user minimum is an issue for you.

-### Openproject is Open Source.
+### OpenProject is Open Source.
 Which kind of license does it come with?
 What am I allowed to do?
 What can I change?

 OpenProject comes with the GNU General Public License v3 (GPLv3).
 You can find out more about the copyright [here](https://github.com/opf/openproject/blob/dev/docs/COPYRIGHT.rdoc).
 In accordance with the terms set by the GPLv3 license, users can make modifications, create copies and redistribute the work.